marshvin/source-control-system/README.md

   - The system is structured into distinct components (e.g., `main.py`, `repository.py`, `utils.py`), promoting maintainability and scalability.
 Each module has a clear responsibility, making it easier to extend functionality in the future.

 - **User-Friendly CLI**:
-  - The command-line interface is designed to be intuitive, with straightforward commands for initializing repositories, staging files, committing changes, and managing branches.
+  - The command-line interface is designed to be intuitive, with straightforward commands similar to the Git commands for initializing repositories, staging files, committing changes, and managing branches.
 This lowers the barrier to entry for users unfamiliar with version control systems.

-### Future Enhancements

-- **Interactive Conflict Resolution**:
-  - Future versions may include interactive tools for resolving merge conflicts, providing users with a more guided experience during complex merges.

-- **Network Functionality**:
-  - Plans to implement remote repository support could enhance collaboration features, allowing users to share their work with others seamlessly.

-- **Advanced Ignore Patterns**:
-  - Expanding the ignore pattern matching to support more complex rules (e.g., wildcards) could provide users with greater flexibility in managing their files.

-By focusing on these highlights, the documentation not only informs users about the functionality of the version control system but also showcases its unique advantages and potential for future development.

 ## Installation